-As an anthropologist, performer, movement analyst, and visual artist, she is continually carrying out theoretical and experiential projects, which explore the process of embodiment; these challenge the relationship between body and space, body and identity, body and society, body and migration, body and health, and seek to open up other potential fields where research with and through the body is possible.
+I carry out my transdisciplinary work as an embodimentalist: an artist, researcher, and healer of human embodiment.
+I develop theoretical and experiential projects, which explore the relationship between body and space, body and health, body and knowledge, body and society, body and migration, body and identity, and seek to open up more potential fields, where research with and through the body is possible.